 It’s understandable to wonder about the odds of getting an STD, including from a one night stand or other unprotected encounter.
 You might wonder whether it’s really such a big deal to have unprotected sexual contact.
 Of course, this is probably more of a concern for you if you recently had an unprotected encounter and are now unsure of whether you could have been exposed to an STD.
 Even if the person you were with didn’t say anything about having an STD, it’s reasonable to wonder about the odds of catching an STD from that one encounter you had.

-While it won’t necessarily happen, it only takes one time coming in contact with an infected person to acquire a sexually transmitted disease.
+While it won’t necessarily happen, it only takes one time coming in contact with an infected partner to acquire a sexually transmitted disease.
 STDs can be spread from person to person through body fluids and/or skin contact, depending on the type.
 Because of this, the odds of catching an STD are high from just one time.
 You only need to come in contact with that infection to get it.
 The risk goes up from unprotected sex with multiple partners, but it’s still there from one partner and one encounter.

 Even from having unprotected sexual intercourse one time, you have about a 30 percent chance of getting gonorrhea, chlamydia or syphilis from someone who’s infected.
 So you can see that the chances of STD from one encounter are not 100 percent but that there are pretty good odds of getting one from just one time without protection.